aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Find least frequent items
 -------------------------

-Have you noticed that the buckets created with the help of ``terms`` aggregation are sorted by their size in descending order?
+Did you notice that the buckets created with the help of ``terms`` aggregation are sorted by their size in descending order?
 You might wonder, what can you do to find the least frequent items.

 You can use ``rare_terms`` aggregations! ``rare_terms`` creates a set of buckets sorted by number of documents in ascending order.
 As a result, the most rarely used items will be at the top of the response.